tracytrangvu/UCIproject1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because using the configuration can be repeated automatically as new machines are added.
+Also if updates need to be made the changes can take place in one file and then run to update the individual machines
-- What is the main advantage of automating configuration with Ansible?
-The advantage is that you can put commands into multiple servers from a single playbook

 The playbook implements the following tasks:
-- The steps of the ELK installation
 - Install: docker.io
 - Install: python3-pip
-- Install: docker
+- Install: docker python module
-- Command: sysctl -w vm.max_map_count=262144
-- Launch docker container: ELK
+- Download and launch docker container: ELK
+- Enable docker service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.